cohere-ai/cohere-toolkit/README.md

 # Cohere Toolkit

-Toolkit is a collection of prebuilt components enabling users to quickly build and deploy RAG applications.
+Toolkit is a collection of prebuilt components enabling users to quickly build and deploy RAG applications!

 - [Try Toolkit](#try-now)
 - [About Toolkit](#about-toolkit)